Yamanaka factors reprogram cells into induced pluripotent stem cells (iPSCs), similar to embryonic stem cells.

 Did the treatment result in more neurons being born?
 Apparently, yes.

-In mice, SVZ-derived neuroblasts migrate to the olfactory region, where they become mature neurons (this shows how important the sense of smell is to these animals).
+In mice, neuroblasts originating from the SVZ migrate to the olfactory bulb, where they become mature neurons (this shows how important the sense of smell is for these animals).

 With age, this process slows down dramatically.

-OSKM treatment increased the number of neurons born in the olfactory bulb, although not to juvenile levels.
+OSKM treatment increased the number of newborn neurons in the olfactory bulb, though not to youthful levels.

-Using single-cell transcription and immunostaining validation, we find that partial whole-body reprogramming in aged mice partially reverses the age-related defect in neuroblastic proportion in the SVZ neurogenic niche.
+Using single-cell transcriptomics and immunohistochemical validation, we find that partial whole-body reprogramming in old mice partially reverses the age-related defect in the neuroblast proportion within the SVZ neurogenic niche.

-This "rejuvenation" effect can be reproduced by targeting the SVZ itself for partial reprogramming, indicating an intrinsic phenomenon.
+This "rejuvenation" effect can be recapitulated by targeting the SVZ itself for partial reprogramming, indicating an intrinsic phenomenon.

-Furthermore, partial reprogramming of old NSCs in cell culture autonomously enhances their differentiation into neural progenitors.
+Furthermore, partial reprogramming in old NSCs in culture autonomously enhances their differentiation into neural precursors.

-The study in question reveals the effect of partial reprogramming in old brains by systematically testing its effect on several different cell types.
+The study in question reveals the effect of partial reprogramming in old brains by systematically examining its impact on several different cell types.

 The full study: